HRV & COHERENCE

 THE HEARTMATH MODEL

-When your heart rhythm, breathing, and nervous system synchronise
+When your heart rhythm, breathing, and nervous system align

 The HeartMath Institute has spent three decades researching this state and developing tools to train it.
 Their model uses real-time biofeedback: you see your heart rhythm on screen and learn to shift it into coherence using a combination of breathing rate, emotional regulation, and focused attention.

-What coherence produces: Improved cognitive function (particularly decision-making and creative thinking), reduced cortisol, increased DHEA, and measurably better emotional regulation.
-Coherence training doesn't just feel calming — it changes the physiological conditions in which your brain operates.
+What coherence produces: Improved cognitive function (particularly decision-making and sustained attention), reduced cortisol, and measurably better emotional regulation.
+These effects have been demonstrated in HeartMath's research and confirmed by independent studies.

 How I use it: HeartMath biofeedback is one tool within the broader regulation framework.
 For some clients, seeing their heart rhythm respond in real time to breathing and emotional state is the thing that makes the entire approach concrete.
 It moves regulation from concept to visible, measurable practice.